 This will allow you to focus on what is really important such as picking subjects, composing images and reacting to changes in the light/conditions.

-While there isn’t such a thing as a landscape photography lens that every successful shooter needs, you do need to understand what the limitations of your equipment are so you can upgrade in the right places when budget allows.
+While there isn’t such a thing as a landscape photography lens that everyone successful shooter needs you do need to understand the limitations of your equipment are so you can upgrade in the right places when budget allows.

-The same goes with landscape photography cameras – there isn’t a singular device.
-Almost any camera will be enough to get you started – just learn about its features and capabilities.
+The same goes with landscape photography cameras – there isn’t such a singular device, almost any camera will be enough to get you started – just learn about it’s features and capabilities.